-The UAS can also be launched by the SP using manual control.
-Once the aircraft is airborne, the SP enters the pattern and verifies UA controllability.
-During the controllability check the SP trims the UA for hands off flight.
+The UAS is launched by the EP using manual control.
+Once the aircraft is airborne, the EP enters the pattern and verifies UA controllability.
+When the UA is trimmed for hands off flight, the IP captures the trims into the autopilot by selecting "capture trims" from the pilot console.

 The UA is then set to "Auto" mode, which sends the aircraft to a pre-planned flight route that duplicates the traffic pattern.
 This is done to observe the UA response to autonomous flight while still in visual range of the observer.
 The route varies with the runway in use, but is overlaid on the landing pattern.
 The distance will be approximately 1/2 mile upwind or downwind at landing pattern altitude and 1/2 mile abeam.
-The Pilot is verifying heath, status, and proper GPS tracking.
-The Supplemental pilot can take manual control with a switch on the manual controller if required.
-The Pilot can rapidly change the waypoint, altitude or airspeed, or can select a heading to fly.
+The external pilot watches the UAS and is ready to take manual control.
+The internal pilot is verifying heath and status and proper GPS tracking.
+The external pilot can take manual control with a switch on the manual controller if required.
+The internal pilot can rapidly change the waypoint, altitude or airspeed, or can select a heading to fly.

-The Pilot has several options with autonomous flight control.
+The internal pilot has several options with autonomous flight control.
 The flight plan controls the waypoint, turn type, slope, and altitude.
-The altitude hold can be overridden by the Pilot, while the aircraft continues to navigate to the selected waypoint.
-Airspeed hold is always set by the Pilot independent of the flight plan.
-During pre-flight, the Pilot sets minimum and maximum limits on the airspeed, altitude, pitch angle, and roll angle, which prevents the autopilot from exceeding safe limits.
+The altitude hold can be overridden by the IP, while the aircraft continues to navigate to the selected waypoint.
+Airspeed hold is always set by the IP independent of the flight plan.
+During pre-flight, the IP sets minimum and maximum limits on the airspeed, altitude, pitch angle, and roll angle which prevents the autopilot from exceeding safe limits.
 The airspeed and altitude hold command value cannot be set to exceed the limits.

-If desired the Pilot can override the waypoint navigation and set the aircraft to maintain a turn rate, or heading.
-The Pilot can also select a waypoint for "Direct To" navigation.
+If desired the IP can override the waypoint navigation and set the aircraft to maintain a turn rate, or heading.
+The IP can also select a waypoint for "Direct To" navigation.
 Any waypoint previously loaded can be selected.
 Also the pilot can select a "loiter now" function, where the aircraft orbits around its current position.
 Given the "point and click" map interface for setting waypoints, any waypoint can be quickly and easily moved by dragging it to a new position on the map.

 Two stability augmentation modes are available to assist with the manual pilot console.
-Steering Mode overrides the waypoint navigation allowing the SP or Pilot to steer the aircraft with the manual control stick, while maintaining airspeed and altitude hold.
+Steering Mode overrides the waypoint navigation allowing the EP or IP to steer the aircraft with the manual control stick, while maintaining airspeed and altitude hold.
 The manual control stick commands a turn rate proportional to the amount of stick deflection.
 Full Authority mode overrides waypoint navigation, altitude, and airspeed hold using the manual pilot console.
 Steering is accomplished the same as in Steering Mode, Altitude is set by throttle command, and airspeed is set by pitch command.
-For airspeed, the stick neutral pitch position will keep the UA at the current commanded airspeed hold, while pitch down/up will increase/decrease the airspeed proportional to the amount of stick deflection.
+For airspeed, the neutral pitch position will keep the UA at the current commanded airspeed hold, while pitch down/up will increase/decrease the airspeed proportional to the amount of stick deflection.

-When required, the SP or Pilot can disconnect the autopilot from the flight controls by selecting manual control on the manual pilot console.
+When required, the EP or IP can disconnect the autopilot from the flight controls by selecting manual control on the manual pilot console.
 All telemetry is available during manual operation.